Alexhb61/Matrix_Algorithms/BQP/InverseNote.md

 Furthermore, this reduction reveals a requirement for quantum-secure one-way-permutations: They must be hard to iterate.

 # Conclusion:
-This note discusses quantum computing and cryptography and so might have a very small audience, but I think it was worth typing here.
+This note discusses quantum computing and cryptography and so might have a very small audience, but the author think it was worth typing here.